 It’s not just tripods.
 In some places, such as the Sistine Chapel and Roslyn Chapel, cameras and video cameras are not allowed inside altogether.
 Before you travel, I would strongly suggest that you research whether tripods, other professional photography gear, and even cameras are allowed.

 Another important rule to remember when taking pictures as you travel is to always remember to ask for permission before taking someone’s photograph.
 I wrote about this in my 10 Simple Rules That Every Travel Photographer Should Follow.
 Not only is it a common courtesy to ask permission before taking someone’s photograph, but it may also save you from a world of trouble.

 During my travels, I have heard stories about other travelers who have gotten into some very serious trouble for taking pictures of people without permission.
 This is especially true when you are taking pictures of children.
 In fact, there have been reports of travelers being killed by indigenous peoples for trying to take pictures of children.
-Always ask before you take your pictures and you will avoid photography issues and stay out of trouble yourself.
+Always ask before you take your pictures, and you will avoid photography issues and stay out of trouble yourself.

 Invest in Good Lens Hoods

 If you are going to be traveling to a location with a lot of sunshine, it is always a good idea to have lens hoods with you for your lenses.
 Without a good lens hood, your shots are susceptible to lens flare and those precious photographs that you take could be ruined.
 That is why I have lens hoods listed in my 18 Essential Pieces of Gear for Traveling Photographers.